-• The End of Thread bit in the message descriptor may be set on URB messages only in threads dispatched by the geometry shader (GS), clipper, and strips and fans (SF) units.
+- The End of Thread bit in the message descriptor may be set on URB messages only in threads dispatched by the vertex shader (VS), geometry shader (GS), clipper, and strips and fans (SF) units. - The Kernel must do a write commit on the last write to DAP prior to a URB\WRITE with End of Thread.
+[DevSNB]